ENGLISH 121G Reading/Writing/Text

 By the end of the course, you should have improved your ability:

-- To mobilise a technical vocabulary associated with writing to cite and reference in a manner appropriate to the genre of writing to evaluate and edit the work of others using constructive, informed feedback.
+- To mobilise a technical vocabulary associated with writing to cite and reference in an appropriate manner

 Writing assignments (30%)